-- The FlashSystem 840 graphical user interface (GUI), which is based on the SAN Volume Controller GUI, provides simplified management that results in 4.8x faster setup that the prior generation of GUI.
+- The FlashSystem 840 graphical user interface (GUI), which is based on the SAN Volume Controller GUI, provides simplified management that results in 4.8x faster setup than the prior generation of GUI.

 - Integrating FlashSystem 840 with SAN Volume Controller can increase storage performance as much as 2x.

-- You can order FlashSystem 840 individually, or for advanced software features, order the IBM FlashSystem Enterprise Performance Solution, which includes FlashSystem 840 bundled with the SAN Volume Controller system.
+- You can order FlashSystem 840 individually and integrate it with a SAN Volume Controller in your environment, or for advanced software features, order the IBM FlashSystem V840.

 Today's global organizations depend upon the ability to unlock business insights from massive volumes of data, and they need to be able to do it faster than the competition.
 By eliminating storage bottlenecks, flash technology redefines the performance, efficiency, and reliability of data-intensive applications.
 IBM flash storage offerings provide extreme IOPS performance in a power-efficient footprint.
 I/O performance is critical for applications such as read-intensive databases, SAP, and virtual desktop infrastructures (VDI).

-To help deliver performance with deep functions, FlashSystem 840 integrates with SAN Volume Controller for centralized storage management, and IBM System Storage Easy Tier® technology for intelligent data placement.
-IBM FlashSystem 840 also features an intuitive GUI and tool-less hardware design, reducing installation and management time by as much as 4.8X as compared to the prior generation GUI.
+To help deliver performance with valuable storage services and functionality, FlashSystem 840 integrates with SAN Volume Controller for centralized storage management, and IBM System Storage Easy Tier® technology for intelligent data placement.
+IBM FlashSystem 840 also features an intuitive GUI design, reducing installation and management time by as much as 4.8X as compared to the prior generation GUI.
 FlashSystem 840 enables organizations to process vast amounts of data with high IOPS and bandwidth, helping speed time to market for products and services.